cabforum/servercert/docs/BR.md

 #### 7.1.6.3 Subordinate CA Certificates
 A Certificate issued after the Effective Date to a Subordinate CA that is not an Affiliate of the Issuing CA:

-1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement) and
+1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers documented by the CA in its Certificate Policy and/or Certification Practice Statement) and
 2. MUST NOT contain the "anyPolicy" identifier (2.5.29.32.0).

 A Certificate issued after the Effective Date to a Subordinate CA that is an affiliate of the Issuing CA:

-1. MAY include the CA/Browser Forum reserved identifiers or an identifier defined by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and
+1. MAY include the CA/Browser Forum reserved identifiers or an identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and
 2. MAY contain the "anyPolicy" identifier (2.5.29.32.0) in place of an explicit policy identifier.

 A Subordinate CA SHALL represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.

 #### 7.1.6.4 Subscriber Certificates
-A Certificate issued to a Subscriber MUST contain one or more policy identifier(s), defined by the Issuing CA, in the Certificate's certificatePolicies extension that indicates adherence to and compliance with these Requirements.
-CAs complying with these Requirements MAY also assert one of the reserved policy OIDs in such Certificates.
+A Certificate issued to a Subscriber MUST contain a certificatePolicies extension.

+The extension MUST contain one or more policy identifiers that indicate adherence to and compliance with these Requirements.
+CAs MUST either use a CA/Browser Forum identifier reserved for this purpose or MUST use a policy identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Certificate's compliance with these Requirements.

 The issuing CA SHALL document in its Certificate Policy or Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with these Requirements.